multifreded/hv20/day22/README.md

 padawanlock: ELF 32-bit LSB pie executable Intel 80386, version 1 (SYSV), dynamically linked, interpreter /lib/ld-, BuildID[sha1]=56e8cc633ab14ebd1c6fdd3bfda3ebd100a6a45e, for GNU/Linux 3.2.0, stripped
 ```

-When running the program, it asked for a 6 digit PIN.
+When running the program, it asks for a 6 digit PIN.
 Upon entering a random
-PIN it printed a seemingly random message:
+PIN it prints a seemingly random message:

 ```sh
 $ ./padawanlock